How archaeologists dig deep to unearth our human story

 The practice of excavation dates back to antiquity, but it was not until the 19th century that it began to resemble what we now consider professional archaeology.

-In the early days, excavation was often a treasure hunt, with individuals searching for spectacular artifacts with minimal concern for the context in which they were found.
+In the early days, excavation was often just a simple treasure hunt, with individuals searching for spectacular artifacts with minimal concern for the context in which they were found.

-The pioneering archaeologist, Flinders Petrie, introduced the principle of stratigraphy to excavation, recognizing that artifacts within a site could be dated relative to each other by the layer of earth in which they were found.
+It was Petrie that recognized that it could be used for historical artifacts within a site, which could be dated relative to each other by the layer of earth in which they were found.

 In the 20th century, archaeologists like Mortimer Wheeler further refined excavation methods, promoting systematic techniques and a more scientific approach.